Ttesori/100-days/README.md

 ## 1/13/2021 (Day 10)

 - Completed enhancement to MathChamp to randomize the operators.
 Still have to do some testing, but this wasn't too bad considering I initially wrote this code 6 months ago!
+Also attended 100Devs class - another fantastic one!

 ## 1/12/2021 (day 9)